Abstract

 studies.
 It is of interest how a normal person as well as a scholar describes a

-get a common ground to comparing these descriptions.
-By using sub classes,
+a common ground to comparing these descriptions.
+By using sub classes, categories

-categories can subsume features of special characters or groups of characters.
+can subsume features of special characters or groups of characters.
+In addition,

-In addition, so-called instances of the classes represent individual and
+so-called instances of the classes represent individual and explicit objects of

-explicit objects of the domain of literary characters.
-Here, direct information
+the domain of literary characters.
+Here, direct information about a character

-about a character given in a text is assigned to an instance.
-Together with the
+given in a text is assigned to an instance.
+Together with the information of the

-approach, individual description, the pre-step of interpretation, is focused.
+individual description, the pre-step of interpretation, is focused.
+Finding the

-Finding the same patterns revealed in different descriptions might be regarded
+same patterns revealed in different descriptions might be regarded as a common

-as a common sense.
-By analysing these, similarities based on the cultural
+sense.
+By analysing these, similarities based on the cultural background of

-background of readers or of writing and reading traditions might be found.
-A
+readers or of writing and reading traditions might be found.
+A more detailed

 Zöllner-Weber 2006], [